 It's important to carefully consider breeds and your circumstances when selecting your flock.
 Rural or urban flock location, a hot or cold climate, the size of your chicken coop and backyard, and how friendly you expect your chickens to be are all factors to consider in choosing chicken breeds.

 Australorp chickens are a great choice for any flock owner.
-They are dual-purpose birds (useful for both eggs and meat), are friendly, and hail from Australia.
+They are dual-purpose birds (useful for both eggs and meat), friendly, and hail from Australia.
 The Australorp is an excellent layer and very hardy.
 Australorps lay about 250 large brown eggs a year and are available in black, white, or blue.
 They are good foragers as well as good layers.
 You cannot go wrong with the popular and easy to care for Australorp.

 3. Easter Egger